 3. Make Natural Hair Shrinkage Work for You

-If you have extremely dry hair (remember, natural hair is usually dry), you can make humidity work in your favor.
+If you have hair susceptible to dryness hair, you can make humidity work in your favor.
 Use a leave-in conditioner like Suave Cream Detangler Spray on your hair before heading out and allow the moisture from the air to penetrate your hair strands.
 Mother Nature isn’t so bad after all, right?